-Fill the cakes with the whipped ganache.
-Set a single layer of cake on a cake plate, serving platter, cake round.
+Layer the cakes with the whipped ganache.
+Place a single layer of cake on a cake plate, serving platter, or cake round.
 Spread about 3/4 cup of the whipped ganache onto the first layer thinly and evenly.
 Top with second layer and more whipped ganache, and repeat until you have 3 layers of filling and 4 layers of cake.

-Coat the cake with ganache frosting.
+Coat the cake with the remaining ganache.
 Dump the remaining ganache on top of the cake and use a spatula to work it down the sides until the whole cake is completely frosted.
 Smooth the top and sides as much as possible.
 Don't worry — the chocolate drizzle will cover imperfections.

 Make the chocolate drizzle: